-- The establishment of data protection certification mechanisms and of seals and marks is to be encouraged. - · Certificates will be issued by accredited certifying bodies (yet to be established). - · Certification is voluntary but certification will enable controllers and processors to demonstrate compliance with the GDPR. - · Certificates will be valid for three years and subject to renewal. - EDPB will maintain a publicly available register of all certification mechanisms, seals and marks.
+- The establishment of data protection certification mechanisms and of seals and marks is to be encouraged. - · Certificates will be issued by accredited certifying bodies. - Certification is voluntary but certification will enable controllers and processors to demonstrate compliance with the GDPR. - Certificates will be valid for three years and subject to renewal. - EDPB will maintain a publicly available register of all certification mechanisms, seals and marks.